BHariKrishnaReddy/SystemDesign_DSA/README.md

 # System Design

 The discipline of SD helps to tame the complexity and get the work done.SD aims to build systems that are
-* Reliable : handles faults, failures, and errors
+* Reliable: handles faults, failures, and errors
-* Effective : meet all user needs and business requirements
+* Effective: meet all user needs and business requirements
 * Maintainable: are flexible and easy to scale up/down.
 The ability to add new features also comes under this

 ---

-In day-to-day SD works include
+In day-to-day SD work, include
 * Monitoring and Observability
 * Incident Response and Troubleshooting
 * Capacity management continuously evaluates traffic, storage, and scaling requirements to prevent bottlenecks
 * Performance tuning
-* Sytem evolution and Refactoring
+* System evolution and Refactoring
 * Operational automation

-Core topics in that build/help the design principles ....
+Core topics that build/help the design principles ....

 ## Abstraction